genevievebrooks/OWASP-juice-shop-solutions/README.md

 }
 ```
 This tells us that we should try to replace a product description with the XSS attack payload.
 Then, when a user opens the product information on the UI, they will get an XSS notification.
- Determining the exact format of the payload takes some tinkering around in with postman and the API.
+ Determining the exact format of the payload takes some tinkering around with postman and the API.
 Ultimately, you will need to identify the link for a specific product, for example, the link to the Banana Juice is:
 ```
 http://localhost:3000/api/Products/6
 ```